Integrative mental health therapy

 Amy Hagerstrom, integrative therapist offering mind-body therapy in South Florida

-Hi, I am Amy, LCSW, SEP, and a Certified Integrative Mental Health Therapist.
+Hi, I am Amy, LCSW, SEP, and a Certified Integrative Mental Health Therapist in South Florida.

 I’m really glad you’re here.